HimajaHimaja/yoga-day-himaja/README.md

-# YogaWebsite
+# Yoga Website

 ### Task01 :"Responsive Landing Page"
 Creating an interactive navigation menu that changes colour when hovering over a menu item.
 The navigation menu have a fixed position and visible on all pages.
 Using HTML to structure the menu, CSS to style it and JavaScript to add interactivity, such as changing the background colour or font colour of the menu when it is scrolled or when a menu item is hovered over.

 ### Software tool used: Visual Studio
 ### Languages used: HTML, CSS, JS
-### Library & Plugins: Bootstrap 4, jQuery, Font Awesome, Google Fonts
+### Library & Plugins:
+Bootstrap 4,jQuery, Font Awesome, Google Fonts

-YogaDay is a free website template made for professional service websites.
+YogaDay is a website in which we can check yoga posts in the blog section and book for yoga classes.
 The theme is built using Bootstrap 4, HTML5 and CSS3.
-The multipage theme takes quicker time to load as it’s page-speed optimized and reduces bounce offs.
 Also, the multipurpose theme ensures better engagement on the page with easily accessible user navigation.

 ### Key Features:
 Bootstrap 4